lilrom13/pic-without-mplabx/README.md

 [DAP](https://microsoft.github.io/debug-adapter-protocol/) - Debug Adapter Protocol - will allow me to implement the debugging interface for vscode.
 All I have to do is write my debug adapter based on [MDB user guide](http://ww1.microchip.com/downloads/en/DeviceDoc/50002102D.pdf).

 One of the best option to consider is create a dedicated dspic33 platform for the [platform.io](https://platformio.org/) project.

+But same problem here.
+The debug utily provides by microchip is written is java.